 - In the same pan roast black gram, Bengal gram & rice separately until they release nice aroma.

-- When roasted lentils reach room temperature, add red chillies into a dry mixer-grinder jar & grind into a powder.
+- Add red chillies into a dry mixer-grinder jar & blitz into a powder.

 - Then add lentils & grind into a coarse powder.

 - Add garlic & salt and blend together in “pulse” mode.

 - We can use garlic pods even without peeling its skin to enhance the flavor.

-Variations: We can make some changes in this milagai podi’s ingredients to make ellu podi or karivepiliai podi as below:
+Variations: We can make some little changes in this milagai podi’s recipe to make ellu podi or karivepiliai podi as below:

-Ellu milagai podi (Sesame seeds idli powder) : We just need to include sesame seeds (½ cup), alter the measurements for black gram into ¼ cup & Bengal gram into ¼ cup and omit garlic & asafoetida as they may interfere with sesame seeds’ nutty flavor.
+Ellu milagai podi (Sesame seeds idli powder) : We just need to include sesame seeds (½ cup), and alter the quantity of black gram to ¼ cup & Bengal gram to ¼ cup.
+I prefer to omit garlic & asafoetida as they may interfere with sesame seeds’ nutty flavor.

-Karivepilai podi (Curry leaves idli powder) : We have to include Curry leaves – ½ cup and alter the measurements for Black gram – ¼ cup & Bengal gram – ¼ cup.
+Karivepilai podi (Curry leaves idli powder) : We need to include Curry leaves – ½ cup and alter the quantities of Black gram to ¼ cup & Bengal gram to ¼ cup.

 Tips to make flavorful asafoetida:

 Freshly roasted asafoetida is more flavorful than store-bought asafoetida powder.
-You can buy an asafoetida block that is soft & supple (if it is hard, you can keep it in a warm place for some time), pinch and shape into thin sheets or tiny balls, dry them & store in a cool dark place so that it wont get melted again.
+You can buy an asafoetida block that is soft & supple (if it is hard, you can keep it in a warm place for few hours), pinch and shape into thin sheets or tiny balls, dry them & store in a cool dark place so that it won’t get melted again.

 These pieces can be used for the recipes like sambar (as it is dissolved in boiling water) or added into any masala powder (as it can be powdered) but not while stir-frying legumes (sundal), or vegetables (as it never gets mixed while stir frying).
 Alternatively we can roast these pieces in hot oil (or dry roast them), crush them into powder and store in a dry jar for later use.